nunofonseca/msi/README.md

 where `raw_data_toplevel_folder` should correspond to the path to the folder where the fastq files (compressed with gzip) may be found.
 MSI will search for files  with the filename extension .fastq.gz in the top level folder and subfolders.

 To get a full list of command line options run

 `msi -h`

 If running MSI in a docker then the command `msi_docker` may be used instead.
 For instance,

 `msi_docker -h`

 #### Parameters

-Parameters may be passed to `msi` in a text file using the format `parameter=value`.
-The file may have comments - all characters after a `#` until the end of the line are ignored.
+Parameters may be passed to `msi` (or `msi_docker`) in a text file using the format `parameter=value`.
+Note that the file may have comments - all characters after a `#` until the end of the line are ignored.

 An example of the contents of a file with the parameters for MSI is shown next.

 ```
 TL_DIR="path/to/fastq/files"         # path to the toplevel folder containing the fastq files to be processed
 OUT_FOLDER="results"                 # path to the folder where the files produced by MSI will be stored